schnarbiemeows/SpringBootProjectGenerator/README.md

 Here you will specify what you want the program to generate for you.
 Some options currently avaiable are:

-use_sonar_jacoco : gives your program sonarQube analysis and jacoco code coverage functionality.
+<strong>use_sonar_jacoco</strong> : gives your program sonarQube analysis and jacoco code coverage functionality.

 use_config_server : if you know how to use Spring cloud configuration server, this will alter your
 					services to use a config server